 Down in the Trenches

-Canon Solutions America employees in Boca Raton, Florida have been instrumental in volunteering with FIRST for years, acting as coaches and professional mentors on their own time.
+Canon Solutions America employees in Boca Raton, Florida, have been instrumental in volunteering with FIRST for the past 12 years, serving as coaches and professional mentors on their own time.
 This personal commitment supports the value of giving students opportunities outside of school promoting STEM careers.

 A Common Connection

 It’s not surprising that the philosophies of FIRST and the Canon culture align so perfectly.
 Built on the core concept of Gracious Professionalism, FIRST encourages high-quality work, emphasizes the value of others, and respects individuals and the community.
 This is in concert with Canon’s corporate philosophy of Kyosei, which means "all people, regardless of race, religion or culture, harmoniously living and working together into the future."

 In South Florida, Team #3932, Dirty Mechanics, and Team #179, Children of the Swamp, fully embrace these values.
 Both teams have received unwavering corporate support from Canon Solutions America, which has helped to fund travel, supplies, and more.